 There are two distinct differences at Barker College.
 One is that it's a school that deliberately and intentionally allows people to thrive in a holistic sense emotionally, physiologically, physically, academically.
-It's about all of those things that form together to make a fully formed human being.

 The second thing is that we have a firm coeducational identity and a firm expression of that.
 It's a view that everybody can find a place and thrive irrespective of interests, skillset or capacity and be committed to doing that in a way that brings young men and young women together for the proper expression of human interaction and identity.